appshore/SvelteSapperGraphQL/README.md

 ### `yarn mongo or npm run mongo`

 will start the mongoDB instance.
-MongoDb must been installed first with the datafiles in ./db.
+A MongoDb must been installed first with the datafiles in ./db or in another location by setting up the DB_URL prop in ,/src/config.server.js

+### `yarn mongoDefault or npm run mongoDefault`
+will restore a default dataset in the mongoDb database named sapeur

+### `yarn mongoDump or npm run mongoDump`
+will dump/backup the database sapeur in the mongoDump folder with the package version as identifier

 ### `yarn dev or npm run dev`